davidemms/OrthoFinder/README.md

 - `sudo apt-get install ncbi-blast+`

 Alternatively, instructions are provided for installing BLAST+ on Mac and various flavours of Linux on the "Standalone BLAST Setup for Unix" page of the BLAST+ Help manual currently at http://www.ncbi.nlm.nih.gov/books/NBK1762/.
 Follow the instructions under "Configuration" in the BLAST+ help manual to add BLAST+ to the PATH environment variable.

+Note that DIAMOND aligner can be used as a faster drop-in replacement for BLAST+ (see below).

 #### MCL
 The mcl clustering algorithm is available in the repositories of some Linux distributions and so can be installed in the same way as any other package.
 For example, on Ubuntu, Debian, Linux Mint: